-- are not limited, taxpayers with high AGI receive no benefit, and taxpayers in the middle receive a reduced benefit as AGI increases.
+- the middle receive a reduced benefit as AGI increases.
 Sometimes a specified AGI amount represents the dividing line between receiving the full amount of a benefit or not receiving any benefit. - b.
 Examples of benefits which are subject to limitation include: earned income tax credit, child care credit, child tax credit, and deductibility of IRA contributions. - c.
 There may be a number of reasons why Congress might restrict benefits.
 First, reducing benefits results in higher taxable income and tax liability, thus increasing tax revenues.
 Second, taxpayers with higher AGI are often deemed to be able to financially afford fewer benefits and higher taxes since they have more money to start with.
 Third, and somewhat ironically, there are fewer high income voters compared to low and moderate income voters.